 Some readers tend to think that it might even be wrong for bloggers to work with companies and tell about their products.
 On the other hand some like these kinds of posts.
 For me the most important part is that I’m open and transparent about collaborations.
 You will always see some form of “In collaboration with Company X” in the beginning of blog posts that have collaborations in them.

 I like to put the notification in the beginning so that all the readers can read the post with that in mind and not feel “cheated” when they get to the end and find out I have some connection to the company.
-On rare occasions I will only mention the collaboration in the end of the post if it has only played a small part in the actual post.

 Whatever the case may be, you can be certain about the following.
-I will only work with companies that interest me and I think will interest and benefit the readers.
+I will only work with companies that interest me and I think will interest and benefit my readers.
 Also the product / service I’m reviewing or presenting has to be something I use or would use myself.
 In addition to all of this I will be honest in my blog posts about the positive aspects and also about the possible shortcomings of the product / service.
-Even a paid collaboration with a company doesn’t mean that my opinions are swayed one way or another, because the truth is all that matters to me, my readers and all who work with me.
+Even a paid collaboration with a company doesn’t mean that my opinions are swayed one way or another, because the truth is all that matters to me, to my readers and to all who work with me.

 You can find Escape the Mundane from the following social media accounts: